Bondifrench/Mithrilizer/README.md

 # Mithrilizer
-Sublime package for auto completions of common Mithril methods

-[Mithril](http://lhorie.github.io/mithril/index.html) is a client-side MVC lightweight Javascript framework created by Leo Horie
+Sublime package for auto completions of common Mithril methods [Needs to be updated with Mithril 2.0 API] [Mithril](http://lhorie.github.io/mithril/index.html) is a client-side MVC lightweight Javascript framework created by Leo Horie

 ## Installation